-This course is for individuals using Access 365, 2019 or 2016 and is taught using Access 2019 software.
-However, there are very few differences between the 365 and 2016 versions from an end-user's perspective.
-Our instructors have used all versions and will be able to quickly highlight the several small changes to the user interface.
+This course is for those using Access 365, 2019 or 2016 because there are very few differences between the versions from the end-user's perspective.
+The class is taught using Access 2019 software.
+Our instructors have used all versions and will be able to quickly highlight small changes in the user interface.
 Users of any of the versions of Access will have no problem learning in the 2019 software environment.

 This course is designed for students who wish to establish a foundational understanding of Microsoft Office Access, including the skills necessary to create a new database, construct data tables, design forms and reports, and create queries.

 To ensure your success in this course, you should have end-user skills with any current version of Windows, including being able to start programs, switch between programs, locate saved files, close programs, and use a browser to access websites.

 Topic B: Create a Simple Access Database